pulibrary/pul_library_drupal/sites/all/modules/date_ical/README.txt

 1-6.These steps are the same as above.
 7. Add views fields for each piece of information that you want to populate your iCal feed with.
-A Date field is required, and fields that will act as the Title and Description of the events are reccomended.
+A Date field is required, and fields that will act as the Title and Description of the events are recommended.
 You can also include a Location field.
 8. Back in the FORMAT section, change the "Show" setting to 'iCal Fields'.
 9. In the settings for iCal Fields, choose which views fields you want to use